jomisica/lxd-kube/README.md

 $ sudo bash install-lxd.sh
 ```

+## How to use the script

-The 'cluster-config-data.csv' file is the file used by the script to create the containers and configure the desired Kubernetes clusters.
+The 'config/default.csv' file is the file used by the script to create the containers and configure the desired Kubernetes clusters.
 This same file is used when we want to destroy projects.
 It is a CSV file that uses a comma as a separator.
 All lines must end with a comma.
 Each row must have nine columns.

 ### Verify Configuration File